 “Consumers are largely disconnected from our food system and how meat is produced,” Stine said via email.
-“This creates opportunities for companies to exploit that knowledge gap by saying things like cattle use the majority of agricultural land without also explaining that it is land that cannot be used
+“This creates opportunities for companies to exploit that knowledge gap by saying things like cattle use the majority of agricultural land without also explaining that it is land that cannot be used for crop production.”

 Stine’s arguments coincide with the Stanford report delving into the serious matter of biodiversity loss.
 A balanced grassland ecosystem in which livestock graze relies upon ruminants, which are common grazing animals such as cattle, sheep and goats.
-Ruminants help to combat invasive species and
+Ruminants help to combat invasive species and improve soil health.

 “But it’s a lot easier to tell consumers that if they buy your plant-based veggie burger, the planet will be saved, than to sell them a different car or convince them to carpool to work, ride their bike more, [or] lobby for better public transport systems,” Stine said via email.